FEUP-LTW-2025/ltw-project-ltw06g06/README.md

 - [x] Oversee and ensure the smooth operation of the entire system.

 **Extra:**
-- [x] Chat feature between user connected to a service request.
+- [x] Chat feature between users connected to a service request.
+- [x] Artist statistics pannel, with time filters to track perfomance.

 ## Running